How Virtual Advisers Help Low-Income Students Apply To College

 Applying to the right schools

-Connor Rechtzigel, an adviser in Minnesota based in the Twin Cities, sees his most important role in the fall — when students are figuring out what schools to apply to.
+Connor Rechtzigel, an adviser in Minnesota based in the Twin Cities, sees his most important role in the fall, when students are figuring out what schools to apply to.

 "It's just sort of combating stereotypes or kind of dispelling some myths," he says.

 Things like, yes, you can study science at a liberal arts school or, no, the state school isn't always the cheapest option.
-Research shows that low-income students are far more likely to undermatch — to apply and attend schools that aren't as challenging or competitive.
-In part because they don't think they have what it takes to get it and because many don't even know what schools are out there.
+Research shows that low-income students are far more likely to undermatch — to apply and attend schools that aren't as challenging or competitive — in part, because they don't think they have what it takes to get in and because many don't even know what schools are out there.

 "A lot of students think that there is no middle between your state flagship institution and the Ivy League," Rechtzigel says.